-You have finally created your estate plan and signed your living trust.
-In order for your living trust to carry out your estate plans, your living trust now needs to be”funded” with your assets.
-“Trust funding” is the process of changing the formal title and ownership of your assets to the name of your trust.
-All property that is in the name of your trust at the time of your death can then be distributed in accordance with your terms.
+Once you’ve created an estate plan and signed your living trust, the next step is to “fund” your living trust with your assets.
+Trust funding is the process of changing the formal title and ownership of your assets to the name of your trust.
+Then, upon your death, all property in the name of your trust can be distributed in accordance with your terms.

 The Importance of Funding a Living Trust